awsdocs/aws-doc-sdk-examples/python/example_code/dynamodb/README.md

-# Amazon DynamoDB examples for the SDK for Python
+# DynamoDB examples for the SDK for Python

 ## Overview